 Domestic cats don’t understand “No”.
 However, they will understand that you are making a certain sound in a stern voice.
 You’re using a stern voice because you want your cat to stop doing something which displeases you.
 You may even shout or raise your voice.
 You want to drill the message home into your cat that what they are doing is unacceptable.
 I get it.
 But saying “No” loudly to a cat probably does not work as desired.
 Saying “No” quietly as part of modifying behavior is probably acceptable.

 Personally I do say “No” to my cat but it is said quietly and in conjunction with mild training.
 For example, he knows that sometimes he can’t come on my lap when I am in bed but that he can go on my legs.
 He approaches me to come on my lap.
 I say “No” and tap my legs.
-He response to that directive and goes on my legs.
+He responds to that directive and goes on my legs.
+He has gotten used to the tapping of my legs and knows immediately that he has to accept the lesser position until I am ready.
+He knows when I am ready because I take the computer off my lap.
+He then joins me.
 It is different to the blunt instrument of a stern “No” without prior training of some sort.
+Gentle training is better.
 However, I do see the complexities of this topic.

 Your cat won’t understand what a stern “No” without more means.
 They will simply understand that you have become hostile and angry and it may frighten them.
 They may run away or cower or be bemused.
 They will associate what they’ve done with you becoming hostile which effectively comes down to a form of punishment.
 It may not look like it to you but I think that is what it comes down to.
 Most of us now realise that punishment is a form of cat training which is unacceptable because domestic cats don’t understand the concept of human punishment.